 3D models for Field Service

-Dynamics 365 for Field Service allows organizations to upload 3D models for field technicians to reference in the field.
+Dynamics 365 Field Service allows organizations to upload 3D models for field technicians to reference in the field.
 Typically a 3d model relates to a specific product or customer asset and helps field technicians with equipment repair and other tasks.
 As opposed to recording videos or writing long manuals, field service organizations can leverage pre-existing 3D models to generate what are effectively 3D knowledge articles.

 You can configure 3D models by using an N:N relationship between the 3D model and customer asset entities, which enables 3D models to be associated with customer assets.